miteshgupta07/miteshgupta07/README.md

-I'm Mitesh Gupta, an **Aspiring Data Scientist** with a strong desire for discovering complex patterns in huge datasets.
-I have a unique set of skills from my work in the data area that allows me to make a link between raw data and insightful understandings.
+I'm Mitesh Gupta, an enthusiastic Data Science student with a talent for AI,Machine Learning (ML), and Deep Learning (DL).
+Skilled inWeb Scraping, Python, and MySQL, and eager to leveragethese talents in transformative data science, machinelearning, and AI projects

 ## Connect With Me 🤝